VogoVokkero/MCO_bsp-test/README.md

 Based on a sample app from http://equalarea.com/paul/alsa-audio.html

+## ALSA transfert methods and ALSA example

+ESG "mco-audio-app" is implementin the 'poll/select' scheme, which is not the simplest, but back then did best match the 'multicore-tools/task-manager' scheme.
+In order to go back to the basics and test the vanilla ALSA example, the 'alsa-pôll-example' app can be built.
+This alsa example shall be kept unchanged, as a reference, it features all implemented schemes and must be launched with proper options to specifically test for poll/select.

+In our case, we will be looking into:
+- handling clean Start/Pause/Resume/Stop
+- handling clean X(-run/Recover scenarios (which is more or less the same problame than above).

 ## Elite : SPI/TDMA Protocol Stub

 Using Elite/SPI protocol, provide an audio frames streaming stub: